Ladies of Versailles

 Ladies of Versailles is a visually stunning comedy-drama.
 Comparable projects include Almost Famous, Broad City, Girls, and Daisy Jones & The Six.
 Featured bands and music will showcase up-and-coming talent local to NYC with an emphasis on grungy, reverberant, and ethereal sounds with female voices.

-The pilot episode is in development with production scheduled for summer of 2026.
+The pilot episode is in pre-production with principal photography scheduled for summer of 2026.
 As we assemble our cast and crew, we're seeking grant and financing opportunities.

 production timeline